a1arakkal/dissertation_projects/README.md

 # Dissertation Projects - Alan Arakkal (dissertation_projects)

-This repository contains parameters, scripts and results for the various delayed diagnosis projects.
+This repository contains parameters, scripts and results for the various dissertation projects.
 There are three primary folders associated with the various delayed diagnosis projects:

 * **params** - contains the parameters that define the index projects, SSD codes, and additional parameters specific to the projects/analysis.
 * **analysis_scripts** - contains the main analysis scripts and the various projects.